 Who Designed It?

 In 1883 a competition was held to build the Prague National Museum.
-This was won by Josef Schultz and you can see by the design that he was a classicist who favoured the neo-renaissance look (on my Prague Architecture walking tour I discuss why the classicists were battling with the modernists).
+This was won by Josef Schulz and you can see by the design that he was a classicist who favoured the neo-Renaissance look (on my Prague Architecture walking tour I discuss why most of the late 19th Century city-commissioned buildings were built in classical style).
 From a practical point of view the plans from the 1850s showed a requirement for exhibition halls for zoology, botany, geology, graphic collections mineralogy, a lapidary, study/reading rooms and depositories.
 But by the time the building opened it was already too small to accommodate all of this plus the growing scientific collection.
 This original design also saw the steps of the Prague National Museum exiting directly onto Wenceslas Square.
 My favourite piece from the Royal Bohemian collection isn’t even in the Prague National Museum, it’s called Langweils Model and it’s in the Prague City Museum.

 In the last renovation 2011-2019 there was a huge argument about how best to restore the facade but without losing it’s history.
 By that they meant that there were hundreds of bullet holes in the facade from the World War Two Prague Uprising in May 1945 and the Soviet invasion of Czech in August 1968.
 There had already been a facade renovation in 1971 to fix the big damage but in the recent work all the smaller holes created by bullets had to be meticulously cleaned and in some cases darker colouring was added to allow them to be seen at a distance.